joelmoss/Pureset/README.md

 # Pureset

 > Better issue management for developers|product managers|QA engineers, where the experience is
-> tailored for your needs.
+> tailored to your needs.

+## For Developers

 - As close to your code as possible
 - Single project, multiple source control repos
-- Tight integration with Github, BitBucket (others?)
+- Tight integration with Github
+  - PR's
+  - Releases

+## For Product Managers

+- ?

+## For QA engineers

+- What issues need QA?
+- Separate QA feedback loop
+-

+## For everyone

 - Issues can be public to all, or private to those you mention
 - Sub-tasks
 - Convert issue into a milestone
 - User assignments
 - Labels (Github-style)
-- Manage releases via pull requests
 - powerful searching and filtering, with ability to remember searches
 - Github style mentions
+- bots?
 - plugins: enable certain features with plugins (eg. QA workflow)
 - User dashboard
   - What am I working on right now?